MicrosoftDocs/azure-docs/articles/automation/automation-hrw-run-runbooks.md

 ### Windows

 Jobs for Hybrid Runbook Workers run under the local **System** account.
+>[!NOTE]
+>  To run PowerShell 7.x in a Windows Hybrid worker, install the required version of PowerShell Core.
+See [Installing PowerShell on Windows](./powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.1).

+Make sure the *pwsh.exe* location is added to PATH environment variable.
+Restart the hybrid worker after installation completes.

 ### Linux

 > [!NOTE]
-> To run PowerShell 7.x in a Linux Hybrid worker, install the required version of [PowerShell Core Installation Guide](./powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.1#ubuntu-1804)
+> To run PowerShell 7.x in a Linux Hybrid worker, install the required version of PowerShell Core.
+See [Installation PowerShell on Linux](./powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.1#ubuntu-1804).

 Service accounts **nxautomation** and **omsagent** are created.
 The creation and permission assignment script can be viewed at [https://github.com/microsoft/OMS-Agent-for-Linux/blob/master/installer/datafiles/linux.data](https://github.com/microsoft/OMS-Agent-for-Linux/blob/master/installer/datafiles/linux.data).
 The accounts, with the corresponding sudo permissions, must be present during [installation of a Linux Hybrid Runbook worker](automation-linux-hrw-install.md).
 If you try to install the worker, and the account is not present or doesn't have the appropriate permissions, the installation fails.
 Do not change the permissions of the `sudoers.d` folder or its ownership.
 Sudo permission is required for the accounts and the permissions shouldn't be removed.
 Restricting this to certain folders or commands may result in a breaking change.
 The **nxautomation** user enabled as part of Update Management executes only signed runbooks.